Aminocd/slate/source/index.html.md

-holding-user-username | The username of the user that purchased the voucher product-id | The ID of the product for which the voucher is redeemable for product-name | The name of the product for which the voucher is redeemable for product-quantity | The quantity of the product for which the voucher is redeemable for store-id | The ID of the store at which the product that the voucher can be redeemed for is sold at code | The secret code that the voucher holder must reveal to the store owner in order to redeem their voucher, only shown if the logged-in user is the voucher holder
+holding-user-username | The username of the user that purchased the voucher product-id | The ID of the product for which the voucher is redeemable for product-name | The name of the product for which the voucher is redeemable for product-image-url | The URL of the image of the product for which the voucher is redeemable for product-quantity | The quantity of the product for which the voucher is redeemable for store-id | The ID of the store at which the product that the voucher can be redeemed for is sold at code | The secret code that the voucher holder must reveal to the store owner in order to redeem their voucher, only shown if the logged-in user is the voucher holder